 Open Radio Access Networks (Open RAN)

-Course Code: RP2401 Open RAN set to transform the Radio Access Networks (RAN) and in turn the Industry that supports it.
-The ORAN Alliance is working towards an architecture which is open, intelligent, virtualized and fully interoperable with the intention of enabling a more competitive and innovative RAN supplier ecosystem.
-For the telecommunications operator, Open RAN-compliant mobile networks improve the efficiency and flexibility of RAN deployments and operations – both essential as networks are densified, and as they evolve through the deployment phases of 5G.
-This course provides a solid introduction to Open RAN, exploring the purpose, features, architecture, operation and deployment options.
-The way Open RAN principles, and its foundation in virtualisation, supports the evolution to 5G is also discussed, as well as the impact of using ORAN architecture on both the open and standardised interfaces.
+Open RAN is poised to revolutionize the Radio Access Networks (RAN) and the industry that supports it.
+The ORAN Alliance is paving the way for an open, intelligent, and fully interoperable architecture, aiming to foster a more competitive and innovative RAN supplier ecosystem.
+Telecom operators stand to benefit from Open RAN-compliant mobile networks, which enhance the efficiency and flexibility of RAN deployments and operations, crucial as networks transition through the phases of 5G deployment.
+Our Open RAN training course offers a comprehensive introduction to Open RAN, delving into its purpose, features, architecture, operation, and deployment options.
+Participants will also explore how Open RAN principles and its foundation in virtualization support the evolution to 5G, along with the impact of utilizing ORAN architecture on open and standardized interfaces.
+Ideal for individuals in technical roles within mobile network operators' Radio Access Network (RAN) environment, this course equips participants with the knowledge and skills needed to navigate the evolving landscape of Open RAN.
+A basic understanding of cellular radio networks from a radio network perspective is beneficial, as well as the ability to grasp technical subjects.
+Topics covered include Radio Access Networks, ORAN Players, 3GPP RAN Architecture for 5G, Open RAN Operations and Maintenance, and Whitebox Basestations.
+Join us for this two-day training course led by industry expert Les Granfield, a seasoned technical trainer with over 35 years of experience in various telecommunications technologies.
 Who would benefit Those in or entering technical roles in a mobile network operators Radio Access Network (RAN) environment.
 Prerequisites A basic understanding of cellular radio networks from a radio network perspective as well as the ability to comprehend technical subjects, would be useful.
 Topic Areas Include Radio Access Networks ORAN Players 3GPP RAN Architecture for 5G Open RAN, O-RAN Operations and Maintenance Whitebox Basestations Trainer: Les Granfield Les is a technical trainer with 35 years of experience.
 His expertise extends across a wide range of telecommunications technologies.
 He specializes in GSM, GSM-R, ERTMS/ETCS, UMTS and LTE radio access networks, radio planning, radio access network optimization and Push to Talk over Cellular (PoC).

 POA: Private Course